Owners who, for whatever reason, become financially overextended and unable to pay their

 to own or occupy the unit, the association can seek permission to pursue

 post-petition assessments.
 This is done by means of a motion for relief from the automatic stay.
-If the court grant the motion, the association to take action to recover delinquent post-petition assessments.
+If the court grants the motion, the association can then take action to recover delinquent post-petition assessments.

 Dismissal.
-Bankruptcy courts will an homeowner's petition if he/she fails to submit required information or
+Bankruptcy courts will dismiss a homeowner's petition if he/she fails to submit required information or

 documents to the court.
 When an owner's bankruptcy claim is dismissed, the association can re-start collection efforts on all delinquent assessments.

 - Discharge.
 A discharge occurs when the bankruptcy case has been completed and the delinquent owner's debts have been eliminated (Chapter 7) or reorganized (Chapter 13).
 Once the case is discharged, the association can pursue any unpaid post-petition assessments owed by the homeowner.

 The duration of the automatic stay is also affected by multiple filings.
 If a delinquent owner had a bankruptcy case dismissed within the last year, the automatic stay lasts 30 days (unless extended by the court upon motion of the debtor).
 If the owner had more than one bankruptcy dismissed in the past year, the automatic stay does not go into effect at all (unless imposed by the court upon motion of the debtor).

 Associations can protect their claims by filing a "Proof of Claim" with the bankruptcy